hmrc/vat-summary-frontend/CONTRIBUTING.md

-# vat summary frontend Contributor Guidelines
+# VAT Summary Frontend Contributor Guidelines

 Hello!
 Thank you for taking the time to contribute to [vat-summary-frontend](https://github.com/hmrc/vat-summary-frontend).